georgeeks/Foursquare-Capstone-Project-Notebook/WEEKS 4-5/Final Project.md

 1. Understanding investor intention - prerequisite
 2. Understanding the importance of optimal conditions of the localities - prerequisite
 3. Defining a large area - the city, the country
-4. Establishing the layers according to the investor criteria:
+4. Establishing the layers according to the investor criteria
-    a. areas with heavy pedestrian traffic: large intersections, malls, markets etc. Foursquare request
+    a. areas with heavy pedestrian traffic like large intersections, malls, markets etc. Foursquare request
-    b. hospitals, existing clinics: Foursquare request
+    b. hospitals, existing clinics.
+Foursquare request
-    c. pharmacies in the area: Foursquare request.
+    c. pharmacies in the area.
+Foursquare request.
-    d. operating hours - Foursquare request
+    d. operating hours.
+Foursquare request
 5. Data Exploration, Feature engineering for optimal definition of features (criteria)
-6. Classification of layers
+6. Classification of layers.
-7. Clustering according to criteria:
+7. Clustering according to criteria
     a. of traffic
-    b. from a distance:
+    b. from a distance
         - proximity - hospitals, markets
         - away - existing pharmacies
 8. View with Folium Maps